 Tea is produced locally on the island and comes in a variety of locally inspired flavours, such as vanilla and coconut © Mauritius Tourism Promotion Authority

-This working tea factory turns 40 tonnes of tea leaves into ten tonnes of tea per day.
-Guided tours take you through the whole process, from the drying of the leaves when they are first received through to the flavouring of the tea and finally the packaging.
-Tours take place every 30 minutes in the mornings and in winter the factory usually operates only on a Wednesday, due to the reduced harvest.
-There is also a museum which charts the history of tea and exhibits various machines which have become obsolete over the 115 years that the factory has been in production.
-A short drive brings you to a chalet where you can taste a number of the teas produced in the factory, such as vanilla, coconut and mint flavours, while enjoying magnificent views down to the coast.
-There is also a good restaurant here.
-Packets of tea are on sale in the shop and make a good souvenir.
-Tour buses seem to arrive around 11.00 and it can get busy at this time.
-It may be wise to phone ahead.
+To the right of reception is a museum which charts the history of tea and exhibits various machines which have become obsolete over the 120 years that the factory has been in production.
+A short drive brings you to a wooden building overlooking a lake and tea bushes, where you can taste a number of the teas produced in the factory, such as vanilla, coconut and mint flavours.
+There is also a good restaurant here with views to the coast.
+Packets of tea are on sale in the shop and make a good souvenir or gift, starting from just Rs55 for a small pack of loose-leaf tea.